 Applications are open twice a year from January to March and July to September.
-The next application period will be July 1, 2021 to September 1, 2021.
+Applications are open and the deadline to apply is September 1, 2021.

 Apply online in the OEDIT application portal.
 Log in to your account or create a new account.
 To protect your personal information, we manually add new users to the portal, so it may take several days to activate your account.

 - Pre-Qualification Questionnaire: Complete this questionnaire in the OEDIT application portal.

 - After you answer the four screening questions in the questionnaire, you will receive an automated email informing you that your screening answers were submitted and are pending review.

 - Your responses will be reviewed for compliance by an automated system.
 This review should be completed the same business day following your submission of the pre-qualification questionnaire.

 - If you are in compliance, you will receive a second automated email telling you that your pre-screen was approved and then you can then log back into the application portal to complete your full application.

 - Application: The intent of the application is to provide enough information to a group of reviewers so that they can sufficiently evaluate the commercialization potential of a technology and the value of the proposed project in advancing the technology toward commercialization.

 The application includes the following sections.
 Some sections are scored, while other sections provide important background information that will help evaluators understand your application.
 Draft your application with the assumption that the reviewers have an undergraduate/master’s level education in both business and the relevant scientific discipline.